nfraz007/blood_bank/README.md

 * Now everything is set.
 Open your browser any type this : **localhost/blood_bank**

 # Snapshot
-* Landing page where no login require.
+* Landing page where no login is required.
 Any one can access this page.
-If a user is logged-in then after clicking the request button the request will send to the hospital.
+If a user is logged-in then after clicking the request button, the request will be sent to the hospital.
 If Hospital is logged-in then request button will be disabled for them.
-And if no one is logged-in the after clicking on request button, you will redirected to login page.
+And if no one is logged-in, then after clicking on request button, you will be redirected to login page.

 ![index](snapshot/index.JPG)